michaelpelletiere/michaelpelletiere/README.md

 <h1 align = 'center'> 👋 Hi, I’m Mike. </h1>
 👀 I’m interested in a Project or Program Management role with an emphasis in Technology.
-I also enjoy engaging with the Customer and would like to explore Customer Facing Roles. <br />
+I also enjoy engaging with the Customer and would like to explore Customer Facing Roles. <br></br>
-📌 Searching for work in the Seattle, WA and Denver, CO areas!<br></br>
+📌 Searching for work in the Seattle, WA and Denver, CO areas! <br></br>
 🌱 I’m currently studying for AZ-900, AI-900, AZ-104, GitHub Foundations, SEC+, Google Cloud Digital Leader, and PMP. <br></br>
 💞️ I’m looking to collaborate on any projects, tracking of projects, or programs! <br></br>
 📫 Reach me at michael.pelletiere@outlook.com or michael.t.pelletiere@gmail.com.
 You can also find out more about me at https://www.linkedin.com/in/michael-pelletiere. <br></br>